Hirose Cherry Precision

 M8, MD, MJ

 Hirose manufactured their own variant of M8 series.
 They also introduced three more variants; two of these (MD and MJ series) were mentioned on the chronology/milestones page of the former Hirose Cherry website, which is why I returned to Hirose for answers:

 |昭和58年4月||低背形キースイッチ(MDシリーズ)発売。||April 1983||Low-profile keyswitch (MD series) was released.|

 |昭和58年4月||低背形キースイッチ(MJシリーズ)発売。||April 1983||Low-profile keyswitch (MJ series) was released.|

-There is another explanation.
-Hirose Cherry were granted patent JPS59828A in January 1984 for capacitive keyboards, and it is possible that MD and MJ series refer to variants of this, introduced in between the patent application and grant.
-Nothing is known about Hirose capacitive keyboards either, although Cherry in the US did introduce foam-and-foil capacitive keyboards in or before 1979.
+Hirose Cherry were granted patent JPS59828A in January 1984 for capacitive keyboards.
+Nothing is known about Hirose capacitive keyboards, although Cherry in the US had introduced foam-and-foil capacitive keyboards by 1979.